How does the process work?

 What determines the size of the paintings?

 I price by subject matter rather than size.
 Because I prefer traditional portraiture, I try to stay within the traditional rule of thumb which is 2/3 life-size up to life-size...no larger.
-One common exception is for horse portraits which are often slightly smaller upon request.
+One common exception is for horse portraits which are often slightly smaller.
 The reason I prefer to work this way is to preserve important details and provide the best possible likeness.
 Head and shoulders portraits of children usually measure 24 X 18 unframed.
-Adult head and shoulders portraits are typically 24 X 30 unframed.
+Adult head and shoulders portraits are typically 24 X 20 or 30 X 24 unframed.
 Size will increase as more of the subject is included or additional subjects are added.
 I am not as concerned about size as I am providing the best possible composition.
 I will consider commissions for smaller pieces but please contact me for details.

 I don't live near St. Louis.
 May I still commission a portrait?